Azure-Samples/copilot-openai-todo/demo.md

 ### Infrastructure

 - main.bicep
+  * !
+I'm not an IT expert, so when I need to work on infrastructure I usually ask around for help.
+  * ! select all in `main.bicep`
+  * what azure services are used?

-  * how can I avoid passing secrets key as env variables?
+  * how can I avoid passing secrets key as env variables? => let's just ask Copilot!
+  * how can I create a key vault in Bicep?

-- prepare infrastructure
+- prepare infrastructure => should I ask Copilot?
   * open README :)
   * azd auth login --use-device-code
   * azd provision